-(1)Any exterior garbage receptacles, dumpsters, open storage areas or mechanical equipment must be screened from view from public rights-of-way and adjacent residential uses with 95% opaque material that is visually similar to materials used on the nearest façade of the principal structure, such as wood or Additionally, garbage receptacles, dumpsters, open storage areas and/or mechanical equipment must be a minimum 25 feet from adjacent residential uses and shall be incorporated into the main structure as a part of new construction or Major Renovation, as defined in this Subpart.
+exterior garbage receptacles, dumpsters, open storage areas or mechanical equipment must be screened from view from public rights-of-way and adjacent residential uses with 100% opaque material that is visually similar to materials used on the nearest façade of the principal structure.
+Additionally, garbage receptacles, dumpsters, open storage areas and/or mechanical equipment must be minimum 25 feet from adjacent residential uses and shall be incorporated into the main structure as a part of new construction or

+Major Renovation, as defined in this Subpart.